skaram16/mapping_earthquakes/README.md

 ## Results:
 ### Create a Mapbox account, setup *config.js* and open *index.html*
 To interact with the maps API the user has to visit [mapbox.com](https://www.mapbox.com/), and create a Mapbox account and retrieve the free access token.

+### Link to Interactive Maps webpage
+The deployed webpage is accessible at [https://skaram16.github.io/mapping_earthquakes/]